ENSL/ensl.org/DEVELOPMENT.md

 1. Everything should be running on containers.
   * Docker-compose is the heart of deployment
   * Dockerfile should contain the gems and prebuilt assets for production
-  * The app contents are added to the docker image *on build* but it is mounted as **volume**.
+  * The app is mounted as **volume**.
 It will override the Dockerfile content.
+    * The app is only put inside the Dockerfile to precompile assets for production and staging.
+It could be removed to reduce space.
+    * For production or staging could have the content in either image or as a volume.
+Doesn't really matter.
 1. The public directory contains everything public.
 NGINX will try to find files there and ask from PUMA if it doesn't.
   * The local public directories (images, files, icons, avatars etc.) are to be addeed to .gitignore
   * Assets are compiled on-fly in development mode.
   * In production/staging etc. assets are precompiled and stored.
 Entry script can do this.
+  * The public folder is a mix of auto-generated data (assets), static data (images) and user-generated data (avatars/files etc.).
+  * No app folder in repo outside public is supposed to shared by webserver.

 ## Tags in code